Tasmania Endemic Birds and Mammals Tour

-Day 7.
-Friday 7 February 2020.
-Bruny Island to Mt Field area.
+Day 6.
+Bruny Island to Mount Field area. and Gould’s Lagoon.

-This morning we will depart Bruny early for Mount Field National Park.
-This area is an excellent back up site for our endemic target species, notably Scrubtit and Black Currawong, and is also a great place to experience a range of habitats from fern gullies with waterfalls, to alpine heathland and cool temperate rainforest boasting some of the tallest Eucalyptus in Australia.
-Today we have our first chance of seeing the bizarre Platypus, the other species of Australian monotreme.
-In the late afternoon we will make our way out of the park to a nearby settlement where we will overnight.
+Today we will spend the entire day exploring Mount Field National Park and surrounding areas.
+This area is an excellent back up site for our endemic target species, notably Scrubtit and Black Currawong, and is also a great place to experience a range of habitats from fern gullies with waterfalls, to alpine heathland and cool temperate rainforest boasting some of the tallest trees in the world - the mighty Mountain Ash (Eucalyptus regnans).
+Today we also have our first chance of seeing the bizarre Platypus, the other species of Australian monotreme.
+In the late afternoon we will return to our farm-stay for a relaxed second night.

 Accommodation: Mount Field/New Norfolk area (en suite rooms).
 Meals Included: B, L, D.

 Day 8.
-Saturday 8 February 2020.
-Mt Field area to Cradle Mountain area.
+Mt Field area to Leven Canyon.

-This morning we will leave the Mt Field area and travel north to Cradle Mountain National Park.
-While today is largely a travel day, we will enjoy some lovely scenery and stop en route to bird and stretch our legs.
+This morning we will travel north to Cradle Mountain National Park.
+While today is largely a travel day, we will enjoy lovely scenery and stop several times en route to bird and stretch our legs.
 We will arrive at our accommodation near the National Park in the late afternoon.
-This accommodation has been chosen as it offers a chance of seeing one of Australia’s most threatened and charismatic mammals in the wild and at close range.
-Having become increasingly rare this is one of the only places left where one has a reasonable chance of seeing Tasmanian Devils.
-Here the owner places meat down for the devils at dusk and, with any luck, they will come in to feed after dark.
-Spotted-tailed Quolls also come to the verandas to feed and this is an excellent opportunity to view and photograph these elusive creatures.
+This accommodation offers the best chance of seeing one of Australia’s most threatened and charismatic mammals in the wild- the Tasmanian Devil-which comes in to feed on the verandas of the accommodation cottages at night.
+This is one of the only places left where one has a reasonable chance of seeing this species in the wild.
+Spotted-tailed Quolls are also regular visitors, and this is an excellent opportunity to view and photograph these elusive creatures.